rido-min/pnp-ppr-sample-spec/README.md

 ## Sample Solution  Features

 The solution to build includes 2 devices connected to Azure IoT using Central (SaaS) or Hub (PaaS).

-For Hub a Cloud Application will be required.
+SaaS solution require to configure th Central application creating device templates based on the DTDL models.
+Central does not supoprt DTLD v2.
+It's out of scope for this BugBash.

+PaaS solutions require some kind of computing resource to connect to the service endpoints, usually REST, by using the Service Client SDKs.

 This BugBash uses the following Models to describe the devices features to implement.